mcoram/primrec/README.md

 Working Notes
 -------------
 You can browse my notes about what I've discovered so far in the file [notes.txt](https://github.com/mcoram/primrec/blob/master/notes.txt).
-For example, 15 is simpler than 13 and 14, and 4083 can be expressed using only 20 symbols; but it looks like much smaller numbers like 25 cannot (I can confirm that once the next results are in).
+For example, 15 is simpler than 13 and 14, and 1540 can be expressed using only 20 symbols; but it looks like much smaller numbers like 25 cannot.
 Also many interesting integer sequences can be found among the simple primitive recursive functions of arity 1-3 that it has explored.

 Limitations
 -----------